 Google Cloud Platform offers a 12-month, $300 free trial for new customers.
 If you have never been a paying customer of Google Cloud Platform and have not previously signed up for the free trial, you are eligible.
 This is a great way to test Google Cloud Storage and see if it is right for your site before having to pay anything.
 See free trial FAQs and Google Cloud Storage pricing.

-WordPress Google Cloud Storage Setup
+WordPress Google Cloud Storage Setup with WP-Stateless

-For integration Google Cloud Storage with your WordPress site, we recommend using the free WP-Stateless plugin, developed by the awesome team over at Usability Dynamics.
-The plugin copies files from your WordPress site to Google Cloud Storage automatically as they are uploaded to the media library.
+This plugin copies files from your WordPress site to Google Cloud Storage automatically as they are uploaded to the media library.
 It then offers different modes, such as backing up a copy of your media or even deleting the media from WordPress and serving up from Google Cloud Storage.

 This plugin is still pretty new on the block but has a great reputation and is actively maintained and updated.
 As of writing this, it currently has over 2,000 active installs with an impressive 5 out of 5-star rating.
 It also offers official compatibility with the following third-party plugins: